The Refreshments (American band): Background

 Originally The Mortals in 1992, Roger Clyne and Dustin "Dusty" Denham wanted to continue playing after that band dissolved.
 They formed The Refreshments in early 1993 and had considered names like "Pop Enema" and "All You Can Eat" before settling on a more conventional name.
 The original lineup consisted of Clyne (lead vocals, rhythm guitar, harmonica, kazoo), Brian David Blush (lead guitar, backing vocals), Art Edwards (bass guitar, backing vocals), and Denham (drums, percussion, backing vocals).
-Blush came from a band called August Red, who were active around 1991.
-Denham and Edwards had played together for a short time in a band called the Hanson Brothers.
+Blush came from a band called August Red, while Denham and Edwards had played together for a short time in a band called the Hanson Brothers.

 In one year the band went from opening for such powerhouse local bands as Dead Hot Workshop and the Gin Blossoms to headlining and packing venues five nights a week.
-The Refreshments applied for entry and performed at South by Southwest on March 15, 1996, in Austin, Texas, and were not only received, but learned that the band's demo tape had been played for an A&R rep for Mercury Records; as a result of their performance at the music festival, the band was signed by the label as well as signing with manager Michael Lustig.
+They played in a local Ticketmaster showcase in their hometown of Tempe, AZ and came out the victors.
+They were then flown to Seattle to perform in the regional showcase and they were again the victors.
+The national showcase competition culminated at the Hollywood Palladium in Los Angeles in the fall of that year and, The Refreshments were the champions, winning $10,000 in recording time at Bad Animals Studios in Seattle.
+The band recorded songs at Bad Animals and kept the recordings for future use.
+The songs were later stolen and leaked online without the band's permission.
+The Refreshments applied for entry and performed at South by Southwest on March 15, 1996, in Austin, Texas, and were signed to Mercury Records; as a result as well as with manager, Michael Lustig.
 In 1995, original drummer Dustin "Dusty" Denham departed, and was replaced by Paul "P.H."
 Naffah, who had played in a local band called Rain Convention.

 The Refreshments recorded their first record in the summer of 1995 and it was released on February 27, 1996, under the title Fizzy Fuzzy Big & Buzzy.
 The band hit the number one spot on Billboards Heatseekers list with the single "Banditos" and toured throughout the U.S. "Banditos" peaked at No. 9 on the Billboard Alternative Rock charts and crossed over into the Hot 100.
 The band was slated to leave for an Australian tour in the late fall, but it was canceled by the new president of Mercury Records, and the band members were told to record their second album.
 Their second album, The Bottle & Fresh Horses, was recorded in early 1997 and it was released in the fall of 1997.
-There was no financial or promotional support from Mercury to promote a tour, but they continued onward.
+There was no financial or promotional support from Mercury to promote a single at radio, no support for a tour, but they continued onward.
 Mercury Records let the band's recording contract lapse in early 1998.
 The Refreshments sold 10,000 units in December 1997, their last month with the label.